getsentry/sentry-docs/src/collections/_documentation/platforms/python/sanic.md

     * Request data is attached to all events.

-    * If you have Flask-Login installed and configured, user data is attached to the event.

 * All exceptions leading to a Internal Server Error are reported.

 * Logging with any logger will create breadcrumbs when